-Starbuck‘s work imagines touch and its absence.
+Rachael Starbuck‘s work imagines touch and its absence.
 Ceramic pots bulge like bags with soil.
 Brass rods lithely support the stems of living plants.
 The plants, nurtured by Starbuck, are descended from cuttings from her childhood home in Florida.
-Hand-sized and pit-fired ceramic “handholds” recreate the feel of holding Starbuck’s hands in yours.
+Hand-sized and pit-fired ceramic “handholds” echo the feel of Starbuck’s holding hands as if they were yours.

-This work is Texas now, earth-toned punk.
-Radically new and subversive by being kind, gentle, crafted, warm, life-scale.
-Anti-Judd, Anti-Sera.
+FITTING is Texas late-Covid, an earth-toned punk.
+Subversive by being kind, gentle, crafted, warm, life-scale.
 Their hands make homes.

 Fitting: three zines, one by each artist [pdf]

 “Sit and Stay Awhile” by Lauren Moya Ford for Glasstire

 Photos by Alex Boeschenstein: